University of Ghana Primary School Legon

-The University of Ghana Primary School is a primary school located on the campus of the University of Ghana in Legon, Greater Accra Region, Ghana.
+The University of Ghana Primary School, now called the University Basic School, is a primary school located on the campus of the University of Ghana in Legon, Greater Accra Region, Ghana.
 It was established at a temporary location in Achimota in 1955 to educate the children of university faculty and staff.

 Academics and houses

 The school is organised into four houses; Primary (P), Secondary (S) and University (U).
 Students in the lower school from age 6-12 have all their lessons in their house groups, however in the Upper School (JSS) students have lessons with other form groups.

 There is a broad curriculum at all levels in the school.
 Students in the lower school study about ten subjects including a local language and French and students in upper school can expect to study at least twelve subjects including a local language and French.

 Student body

-As of 2025, the school had a student population of 2,221 pupils.
+As of 2025, the school had a student population of 3,221 pupils.